 Muslim men organized in militias with machetes rough up a Christian man while checking him for weapons in the Miskine neighbourhood of Bangui, Central African Republic

-The UN mission to Central African Republic on Thursday said that about 30 people were killed as and when UN peacekeepers clashed with members of the largely Muslim Seleka rebel group.
+The UN mission to Central African Republic on Thursday said that about 30 people were killed when UN peacekeepers clashed with members of the largely Muslim Seleka rebel group.

 According to the report, the clashes began on Wednesday after four armed Seleka members were interrupted for stealing a generator in the northern town of Kaga-Bandoro.

 One of the armed men was killed during the hold-up.